 - 1. A Program Segment Prefix is built following the resident portion of the program that is performing the load operation. - 2.
 The formatted part of the header is read into memory (its size is at offset 08-09). - 3.
 The load module size is determined by subtracting the header size from the file size.
 Offsets 04-05 and 08-09 can be used for this calculation.
+The actual size is downward adjusted based on the contents of offsets 02-03.
+Note that all files created by pre-release 1.10 LINK programs always placed a value of 4 at that location, regardless of actual program size.
+Therefore, we recommend that this field be ignored if it contains a value of 4.

-Based on the setting of the high/low loader switch, an appropriate segment is determined to load the load module.
-This segment is called the start segment. - 4.
-The load module is read into memory beginning at the start segment. - 5.
+Based on the setting of the high/low loader switch, an appropriate segment is determined at which to load the load module.
+This segment is called the start segment.

+- 4. The load module is read into memory beginning at the start segment. - 5.
 The relocation table items are read into a work area (one or more at a time). - 6.
 Each relocation table item segment value is added to the start segment value.
 This calculated segment, in conjunction with the relocation item offset value, points to a word in the load module to which is added the start segment value.
 The result is placed back into the word in the load module. - 7.
 Once all relocation items have been processed, the SS and SP registers are set from the values in the header and the start segment value is added to SS.
 The ES and DS registers are set to the segment address of the Program Segment Prefix.
 The start segment value is added to the header CS register value.
 The result, along with the header IP value, is used to give the module control.